 1. Answer Questions Before Your Candidates Need to Ask Them

-Anticipate the candidates’ needs.
-Once the assessment is scheduled, inform the test-taker where to access it, how to log in, and what they need to bring to the test beforehand.
-If they have to go searching for this information, it increases their chances of missing important details and makes them spend more time unnecessarily.
+Anticipate the candidates’ needs: Once the assessment is scheduled, your test delivery platform should automatically email the test-taker and inform them where to access it, how to log in, and what they need to bring to the test beforehand.
+If they have to go searching for this information, it increases their chances of missing important details and prevents them from being prepared and comfortable for when their test is set to begin.

 2. Provide In-Person and Remote Testing Opportunities

-If you had, among your candidates, a mother of four who can’t access a quiet environment in her home to sit for her virtual exam, how would you help her?
-Or another person who can’t travel to your in-person test because they’re too far away or engaged in the hours leading up to the test.
+Scheduling time for a major exam can pose a variety of difficulties.
+If one of your candidates is a parent who can’t access a quiet environment in their home to sit for their virtual exam, how would you help?
+Or another person who can’t travel to your in-center test because they’re too far away or otherwise engaged in the hours leading up to the test.
 What happens then?

 3. Prioritize Accessibility

-Make your test inclusive by catering to all members of your testing community by placing focus on accessibility.
+Make your test inclusive by catering to all members of your testing community with a focus on accessibility.
 Where you offer computer-based testing, ensure that the platform supports assistive technologies such as screen readers, speech input software and screen magnification.

 You can also provide pathways for learners who may need additional time or other support during the assessment.
-For instance, have a virtual proctor on standby to answer any platform-related questions during the test and provide a flexible test length to allow people needing additional support to complete the assessment..
+For instance, have a virtual proctor on standby to answer any platform-related questions during the test and provide an option for additional time for those test-takers needing additional support to complete the assessment.

-You may also consider providing the test in multiple languages to reduce the language barrier.
-Multiple languages also enable you to access a global audience, increasing the pool of candidates who can take your test.
-As you look for proctor partners, consider this option and their ability to provide personalized support for different students.
+Your organization may also consider providing the test in multiple languages to reduce the language barrier.
+Multiple languages also enables your program to access a global audience, increasing the pool of candidates who can take your test.
+As you look for proctor partners, consider this option and their ability to provide personalized support for candidates in a range of languages.

 4. Provide a Test Drive Opportunity

 What will the exam look like?
 What form will it take?
-Pre-exam jitters are exacerbated by having no idea how the examination could look like.
-Don’t let this be a bother to your candidates.
+Pre-exam jitters are exacerbated when test-takers are unfamiliar with what their examination could look like.
+Don’t let this be a burden to your candidates.

-Offer them a sample exam that they can practice with to familiarize themselves with the format of the test.
-They can learn to navigate the test portal and test their knowledge while at it.
-Your sample experience can even include the process for security, room entry, familiarization with the test center or online portal, personal item storage, and other details.
+Offer them a sample exam that they can use as practice to familiarize themselves with the format of the test.
+They can learn to navigate the exam portal and test their knowledge while at it.
+Your sample experience can even include the process for check-in, room scan, familiarization with the test center or online portal, personal item storage, and other details that test-takers will experience on their test day.

 5. Make Your Exam an Engaging, Flexible Experience